bio-ontology-research-group/ontology-tutorial/README.md

 # Slides
 Slides will be updated on demand.
 The latest version (source and PDF) are in the (/slides/) folder.
+There are introduction slides (https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/slides/introduction-slides-pns.pdf by Paul Schofield and https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/slides/2018-ismb-tutorial-part-1.pdf by Michel Dumontier) and more technical slides (https://github.com/bio-ontology-research-group/ontology-tutorial/blob/master/slides/all.pdf by Robert Hoehndorf).

 # Questions and Requests